Circulating free DNA: Transplant graft rejection

 Foreign cfDNA has been shown to be present in the plasma of solid organ transplant patients.
 This cfDNA is derived from the grafted organ and is termed dd-cfDNA (donor-derived cell-free DNA).
 Dd-cfDNA values spike initially after a transplant procedure (>5%) with values heavily depending on the transplanted organ and typically drop (<0.5%) within one week for most organs.
 If the host body rejects the grafted organ the ddcfDNA concentration in the blood (plasma) will rise to a level greater than 5-fold higher than those without complications.
 This increase in ddcfDNA can be detected prior to any other clinical or biochemical signs of complication.

 Besides dd-cfDNA in plasma, some research also focused on the excretion of ddcfDNA through urine.
 This is of special interest in kidney allografts transplantation.

 When dd-cfDNA is measured using targeted next-generation sequencing, assays were used with a population specific genome wide SNP panel.
 Attaching barcodes to the ligated adapters prior to NGS during library preparation make absolute ddcfDNA quantification possible without the need for prior donor genotyping.
-This has been shown to provide additional clinical benefits if the absolute number of cfDNA copies is considered combined together with the fraction of ddcfDNA over cfDNA from the recipient to determine whether the allograft is being rejected or not.
+This has been shown to provide additional clinical benefits if the absolute number of cfDNA copies is considered combined with the fraction of ddcfDNA over cfDNA from the recipient to determine whether the allograft is being rejected or not.

 Future directions

-cfDNA allows a rapid, easy, non-invasive and repetitive method of sampling.
-A combination of these biological features and technical feasibility of sampling, position cfDNA as a potential biomarker of enormous utility for example for autoimmune rheumatic diseases and tumors.
-It offers also a potential biomarker with its own advantages over invasive tissue biopsy as a quantitative measure for detection of transplant rejection as well as immunosuppression optimisation.
+cfDNA sampling allows a rapid, easy, non-invasive and repetitive method of sampling.
+A combination of these biological features, and technical feasibility of sampling, position cfDNA as a potential biomarker of enormous utility--for example for autoimmune rheumatic diseases and tumors. cfDNA could also be a potential biomarker, with its own advantages over invasive tissue biopsy, as a quantitative measure for detection of transplant rejection as well as immunosuppression optimisation.
 However, this method lacks uniformity on the type of sample (plasma/serum/synovial fluid/urine), methods of sample collection/processing, free or cell-surface bound DNA, cfDNA extraction and cfDNA quantification, and also in the presentation and interpretation of quantitative cfDNA findings.

 cfDNA is quantified by fluorescence methods, such as PicoGreen staining and ultraviolet spectrometry, the more sensitive is quantitative polymerase chain reaction (PCR; SYBR Green or TaqMan) of repetitive elements or housekeeping genes, or deep sequencing methods.
 Circulating nucleosomes, the primary repeating unit of DNA organization in chromatin, are quantified by enzyme-linked immunosorbent assays (ELISA).